LAG1819/label-classification-repo/doc/04Tutorial_Textclassification.md

 In this tutorial you will find a short introduction on how to train and apply a pretrained BERT-model including Hyperparameteroptimization.

 To learn more about PyTorch for model customizations check out [PyTorch.org ](https://pytorch.org/).
 To learn more about the unlimited possibilities of pre-trained Machine Learning models please check out the HuggingFace community on [:hugs: HuggingFace.co](https://huggingface.co/)

+Current supported languages are German (de) and English (en).

 # Table of Contents
 1. [Start a complete Classification training](#start-classification-training)